mixpanel/docs/pages/docs/getting-started/what-to-track.md

 * Which of my paid content gets the most views?

 ### Step 3: Use the events in our Company KPIs Template
-Once you've tracked these two events, you can use our [Company KPIs Template](https://mixpanel.com/project?show-event-translator=true) to generate nine unique reports!
-That's all it takes to get started with Mixpanel.
+Once you've tracked these two events, you can use our [Company KPIs Template](https://mixpanel.com/project?show-event-translator=true) to generate nine unique reports in a few clicks!

+🎉 Congrats on building your first Mixpanel Board!

 ## How to Track
 Note: This guide assumes you don't have any tracking set up yet.
 If you already track events via a CDP or Tag Manager, you can route those events to Mixpanel with our native integrations.
 See the [Segment](https://segment.com/docs/connections/destinations/catalog/actions-mixpanel/), [Rudderstack](https://rudderstack.com/integration/mixpanel/), or [GTM](https://github.com/mixpanel/mixpanel-gtm-template#readme) docs for a quick walkthrough.